 In the backend, we’ve worked on a pretty complex Integromat scenario which deals with pro-rated refunds (partial refunds based on upgrade timeline) and all other aspects of the billing cycle.

 This also updates the admin’s plan to accommodate more users:

-TeamSHEP is a great example of what low-code technology like Glide can help you build and, although complex, it’s just the starting point of what can become a much larger, much more nuanced app with quite a few variables.
+TeamSHEP is a great example of what low-code/no-code technology like Glide can help you build and, although complex, it’s just the starting point of what can become a much larger, much more nuanced app with quite a few variables.

 If you’re interested in getting a custom app for your business, try out our app development cost calculator.
 It’s a useful tool that’ll tell you how much the app will cost you in less than 1 minute.

 Jesus is the founder of Low Code Agency: a low-code development agency that allows small business owners to get their mobile and web apps done fast and cost-effectively while maintaining quality.